 The detection of anomalies - events deviating from normal behavior - is of interest in many applications.
-It is not only used to identify outliers in data for preprocessing cleanup steps, but also in fields where the anomaly itself is of interest, e.g., fraud detection such as credit card fraud, fault detection in industrial processes, anomaly detection healthcare in like monitoring patient condition, or environmental extremes.
+It is not only used to identify outliers in data for preprocessing cleanup steps, but also in fields where the anomaly itself is of interest, e.g., fraud detection such as credit card fraud, fault detection in industrial processes, detection healthcare like anomaly in in monitoring patient condition, or environmental extremes.
 "Automated methods for anomaly detection are especially crucial nowadays, where huge amounts of data are available that cannot be analyzed by humans."